 Railcar Pullers

-Double Puller System with inbound and outbound railcar pullers and rabbits.
-The inbound rabbit indexes railcars into an area near the inbound shop door.
-The outbound car puller indexes the railcar to the repair area and also discharges the railcar back into the yard.
+One of the prominent configurations provided by Whiting is the Double Puller System, which incorporates both inbound and outbound railcar pullers and rabbits.
+The inbound rabbit facilitates the precise indexing of railcars into a designated area near the inbound shop door.
+Subsequently, the outbound car puller takes over, precisely indexing the railcar to the repair area and efficiently discharging it back into the yard.
+This system is characterized by its effectiveness in managing the flow of railcars through the repair shop.

-The mechanical rabbit includes a car puller unit with electric motor, fluid coupling, magnetic brake, and rotary cam limit switches.
-The rabbit is moved by a closed cable system, the wire rope being wound on a drum driven by the motor.
-Counterweight towers and other accessories are included with the system.
+The mechanical rabbit, a critical component of these systems, comprises a car puller unit equipped with an electric motor, fluid coupling, magnetic brake, and rotary cam limit switches.
+The rabbit’s movement is facilitated by a closed cable system, where a wire rope is wound on a drum driven by the motor.
+The inclusion of counterweight towers and other accessories enhances the overall efficiency and stability of the system.

 DSCN1316